tenjin/tenjin-unity-sdk/README.md

 }

 ```

-App Subversion parameter for A/B Testing
+App Subversion parameter for A/B Testing (requires DataVault)
 -------

-If you are running A/B tests and want to report the differences, we can append a numeric value to your app version using the `AppendAppSubversion` method.
-For example, if your app version `1.0.1`, and set `AppendAppSubversion(8888)`, it will report as `1.0.1.8888`.
+If you are running A/B tests and want to report the differences, we can append a numeric value to your app version using the `appendAppSubversion` method.
+For example, if your app version `1.0.1`, and set `appendAppSubversion: @8888`, it will report as `1.0.1.8888`.

+This data will appear within DataVault where you will be able to run reports using the app subversion values.

 ```
 BaseTenjin instance = Tenjin.getInstance("<API KEY>");